-Syria strikes: Russia sends warship to region
+Syria strikes: Site of chemical attack hit again

 A US military official told CNN the Pentagon was examining specifically whether a Russian warplane had bombed a hospital in Khan Sheikhoun five hours after the initial chemical attack, with the aim of destroying evidence.

-When CNN asked about US allegations that Russia might have been complicit, Kremlin spokesman Dmitry Peskov replied via text message: "That is not true."

-Trump said he ordered the airstrike on the Shayrat base because the US believed aircraft that carried out the chemical attack were launched from there.

 Russian President Vladimir Putin denounced the US strike as "act of aggression" and said it violated international law.

-Tillerson said that he was "disappointed" but "not surprised" by Russia's response.
+Tillerson said he was "disappointed" in the Russian response.

 Russian Senator Alexey Pushkov said that the disappointment was "mutual" and suggested that Tillerson's comments were made to gain "leverage" in upcoming US-Russia talks.
 Tillerson is due to meet Russian Foreign Minister Sergey Lavrov in Moscow next week.